Yasutaka Tsutsui: Writing style

-His work is known for its dark humour and satirical content.
-He has often satirized Japanese taboos such as disabilities and the Tenno system, and has been victim to much criticism as a result.
-His works are seen as the basis for Japan's postmodern science fiction.
+His work is known for its dark humor and satirical content.
+He has often satirized Japanese taboos such as disabilities and the Tenno system, and has been subject to much criticism as a result.
+His works are seen as the basis for Japan's postmodern science-fiction.
 Features of his work include psychoanalysis and surrealism, which were themes of his 1957 master's thesis.
-He has dealt with themes such as time travel in The Girl Who Leapt Through Time (1965), a massively multiplayer online game's virtual world in Gaspard in the Morning (1992), and dream worlds in Paprika (1993).
+He has dealt with themes such as time-travel in The Girl Who Leapt Through Time (1965), a massively multiplayer online game's virtual world in Gaspard in the Morning (1992), and dream worlds in Paprika (1993).

 Adaptations

-One of Tsutsui's first novels, Toki o Kakeru Shōjo (1967), has been adapted into numerous media including film, television and manga.
+One of Tsutsui's first novels, Toki o Kakeru Shōjo (1967), has been adapted into numerous media including film, television, and manga.
 Another novel, Paprika (1993), was adapted into an animated film by the director Satoshi Kon in 2006.
 Many other works, including the four-part novel Fugō Keiji (Millionaire Detective), have been dramatized on Japanese television.

 Controversies

 Tsutsui has gained notoriety for his politically incorrect humor and views.
-On April 4, 2017, Tsutsui was criticized because he posted a tweet referring to the Statue of Peace, a memorial to victims of sexual slavery during World War II, stating, "That girl is cute.
-Everyone, let's go and ejaculate in front of her and shower her with semen." on his Twitter.
+On April 4, 2017, Tsutsui was criticized for posting a tweet referring to the Statue of Peace, a memorial to victims of sexual slavery during World War II, stating, "That girl is cute.
+Everyone, let's go and ejaculate in front of her and shower her with semen", on his Twitter.
 The tweet has long since been deleted.
 Tsutsui also later backtracked on his claims and apologized for it.

 English translations

-The novel What the Maid Saw, translated by Adam Kabat, was published by Kodansha America Inc. (USA) in 1990, and again by Alma Books (UK) as The Maid in 2010.
+The novel What the Maid saw, translated by Adam Kabat, was published by Kodansha America Inc. (USA) in 1990, and again by Alma Books (UK) as The Maid in 2010.

 Salmonella Men on Planet Porno, a collection of short stories translated by Andrew Driver, was published by Alma Books (UK) in October 2006 and again by Pantheon Books (USA) in 2008.

 The novel Hell, translated by Evan Emswiler, was published by Alma Books in October 2007.

 The novel Paprika, translated by Andrew Driver, was published by Alma Books in April 2009 and again by Vintage Contemporaries (USA) in 2013.

 The novella The Girl Who Leapt Through Time, translated by David Karashima, was published by Alma Books in April 2011.

 The Bullseye! collection of short stories, translated by Andrew Driver, was published in July 2017 by Kurodahan Press.